Dr. Brock Lynde

 Danny is from Sun Prairie, Wisconsin and recently received his Bachelor’s degree in Chemistry with a certificate in Computer Sciences from UW-Madison.
 For the past 2 years he conducted research with the McMahon group synthesizing and studying organic molecules of astrochemical interest.
 When not doing chemistry, Danny enjoys landscape and night sky photography, camping, cooking, board games, and reading.

-Danny is headed to Penn State as a PhD student.
+As of May 2020, Danny is headed to Penn State as a PhD student.